Gwendolyn Grant (artist)

-Gwendolyn Muriel Grant (1877-1968) was an Australian artist, who worked mostly in portrait work in the Impressionist style.
+Gwendolyn Muriel Grant (1877–1968) was an Australian artist, who worked mostly in portrait work in the Impressionist style.
 Many of her works have coastal or beach scenes, in addition to formal portraits and she was part of a vanguard of women exhibiting their work in Australia.

 Early life

-Gwendolyn Muriel Stanley (later known by her married name Grant) was born May 24, 1877 in Ipswich, Queensland, to Scottish born Montague Stanley, a station manager and his wife Maud Craig.
+Gwendolyn Muriel Stanley (later known by her married name Grant) was born on 24 May 1877 in Ipswich, Queensland, to Scottish born Montague Stanley, a station manager and his wife Maud Craig.
 Her grandfather was an artist and actor in Scotland, and her uncles were architect F.D.G.
 Stanley and railway engineer H.C.
 Stanley.
-After the death of her mother in 1879, Gwendolyn was raised by members of her mother’s family in Brisbane.
-She was educated at the Miss Clark’s School in Toowong and then studied art at Brisbane Technical College under Godfrey Rivers.
+After the death of her mother in 1879, Gwendolyn was raised by members of her mother's family in Brisbane.
+She was educated at the Miss Clark's School in Toowong and then studied art at Brisbane Technical College under Godfrey Rivers.
 She entered the Royal Queensland Art Society’s annual exhibition in 1899.